Nenogzar/Academy_SoftUni/fundamentals_python/17-18_Lists Advanced/02_Lists Advanced - Exercise/README.md

 print(*words)
 ```
-solution of the task by Bilyana
+solution of the task by Bilyana Panova
 ```Python
 def valid_index(start, end):
     if start < 0: